 Building consent authorities use defined ‘compliance paths’ to help them determine whether a proposed building work will comply with the performance requirements in the Building Code.
 Using these compliance paths can help designers to demonstrate compliance.

-Whichever option or options are used, the designer will have to provide evidence that clearly shows how the proposal meets the relevant Code requirements.
+Whichever option or options are used, the designer will have to provide evidence that clearly shows how the proposal meets or exceeds the relevant Code requirements.